-Kelly comes to Arapahoe House with significant leadership, healthcare, finance, business development and operations experience.
+Kelly comes to Arapahoe House with significant leadership, healthcare, finance, business development, and operations experience.
 Her most recent healthcare experience includes a key role as CFO and COO at USA Mobility, Colorado’s largest medical mobility equipment provider.
 At USA Mobility, she led a strategy that increased revenue by more than 200 percent.
 She is also a past Arapahoe House board member, including chair of the finance committee, and member of the executive committee.
-Kelly earned a BA in economics from Colorado College, an MBA with an emphasis in finance from University of Colorado at Denver, and holds an executive education certificate from Harvard Business School in value measurement for healthcare.
-With the implementation of the Affordable Care Act, Kelly’s multifaceted healthcare billing and business development expertise is critical to Arapahoe House’s future.
+Kelly earned a BA in economics from Colorado College, an MBA with an emphasis in finance from the University of Colorado at Denver, and holds an executive education certificate from Harvard Business School in value measurement for healthcare.
+With the implementation of the Affordable Care Act, Kelly’s multifaceted healthcare billing and business development expertise are critical to Arapahoe House’s future.

 Michael Stackpool, MD

 Dr. Michael Stackpool joined Arapahoe House in November 2006.
 He was born and raised in rural Minnesota and attended the University of Chicago.
 Dr. Stackpool graduated from the University of Colorado Health Sciences Center and completed his residency in emergency medicine at Denver Health, serving as chief resident in his final year.
-He previously worked for St. Anthony’s Central Hospital, Exempla Lutheran Hospital and Pridemark Paramedic Services.
+He previously worked for St. Anthony’s Central Hospital, Exempla Lutheran Hospital, and Pridemark Paramedic Services.
 Dr. Stackpool was elected president and chief financial officer of Emergency Service Physicians in 2005 and held that position for eight years.
 In 2008, he became medical director of Firestone Fire Protection District EMS.
-Dr. Stackpool has an ongoing partnership with the Department of Corrections, works closely with state officials on emergency and involuntary commitments and also runs an active Vivitrol practice.
+Dr. Stackpool has an ongoing partnership with the Department of Corrections, works closely with state officials on emergency and involuntary commitments, and also runs an active Vivitrol practice.